Shannon entropy in quasiparticle states of quantum chains: Conclusion and discussion

-In this paper, our primary focus has been on one- and double-particle states.
-However, we believe that exploring states with multiple quasiparticles would be a worthwhile endeavor.
-We anticipate that the properties described in our study will still hold true for such states.
+In our analysis, we have focused on models that encompass a single species of quasiparticles.
+In appendix \ref{appendixSSH}, we provide a concise discussion on the entanglement entropy and Shannon entropy within the context of the SSH model \cite{Su:1979ua,Su:1979wc}, which incorporates two independent sets of fermionic modes.
+Our findings indicate that the individual contributions of these distinct fermionic species to both entanglement entropy and Shannon entropy are independent of each other.
+It would be of interest to investigate the behavior of Shannon entropy in alternative models that feature multiple species of quasiparticles.
+In this paper we have focused on translation invariant states in periodic chains.
+It would be intertwisting to consider states of inhomogeneous models such as open chains.

 Experimental realization of excited states in spin chains was demonstrated in trapped atomic ion systems \cite{Jurcevic:2014qfa,Jurcevic:2015inc,Zhang:2017wrv}.
 Recently, a proposal has been put forward to utilize neutral atom arrays to simulate fermionic many-body systems \cite{Gonzalez-Cuadra:2023rex}.
 It would be fascinating to measure the Shannon entropy in quasiparticle excited states of spin chains and compare the experimental outcomes with the results presented in this paper.
-For example, by measuring the subsystem Shannon entropy in a double-particle state with a small momentum difference, one could tell whether the excitations are bosonic or fermionic.
+Within this context, measuring the Shannon entropy in quasiparticle excited states of spin chains offers a window into their quantum correlations.
+The Shannon entropy, as a quantitative measure of information content or uncertainty in a probability distribution, can provide insights into the distribution of quantum states in a system and how they evolve under various interactions and perturbations.
+Comparing the experimental outcomes with the theoretical predictions presented in this paper (or similar theoretical frameworks) would not only validate the accuracy of the experimental platform but also shed light on the microscopic mechanisms governing the quasiparticle dynamics.
+Furthermore, such experiments could potentially uncover novel quantum phenomena, such as unconventional quasiparticle statistics or emergent interactions.